 Want to Learn More About Ultrasound Technician Certification in California?

 If you would like to learn more about Ultrasound Technician Certification in the state of California such as; prerequisites you may need, ARDMS and ARRT exams, and maintaining credentials then visit www.ardms.org or www.arrt.org for more information.
-If you are interested in a career as an Ultrasound Technician visit healthcarecareercollege.edu and speak with an admissions representative to get started today!
+If you are interested in a career as an Ultrasound Technician visit healthcarecareercollege.edu and speak with an admissions in ultrasound tech school representative to get started today!

 Is a Rewarding Career as an Ultrasound Technician Right for You?
 Get More Info…

 If you’re interested in learning more about careers as an Ultrasound Technician and exploring whether Healthcare Career College is right for you, fill out the form on this page to receive more information.